 Cancer occurs when cells in the body divide without control or order.
 Normally, cells divide in a regulated manner.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
 The term cancer refers to malignant growths.
 These growths can invade nearby tissues.
 Cancer that has invaded nearby tissues can then spread to other parts of the body.

 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 Vaginal cancer is more common in women after age 60 years of age.
 Other factors that may increase your chances of vaginal cancer:

 - History of cervical cancer

-- History of precancerous conditions in the cervix or vagina
+- History of abnormal or precancerous conditions in the cervix or vagina

 - Having a mother who took diethylstilbestrol (DES) while pregnant

 - Human papillomavirus infection (HPV)—transmitted through sexual contact